School Science Lessons

 Myrosinase

-Myrosinase enzyme, also called glucosinolase, thioglucosidase, thioglucoside glucohydrolase.
+Myrosinase enzyme, is also called glucosinolase, thioglucosidase, thioglucoside glucohydrolase.

 Myrosinase enzyme is a singrinase and a sinigrase.